-We host 29 auctions per year, the majority are live auctions taking place in real time on a scheduled date, alongside a calendar of online-only timed auctions in which you are able to leave bids in advance.
+We host around 25 auctions per year, the majority are live auctions taking place in real time on a scheduled date, alongside a calendar of online-only timed auctions in which you are able to leave bids in advance.

 We make buying at auction enjoyable and uncomplicated, whether you choose to visit our salerooms and bid in person, or participate online from anywhere in the world.
 We also provide a telephone bidding service, should you like one of our team to bid on your behalf.

-Our specialists publish an illustrated catalogue online 14 days before each auction, available in print, by request.
+All of our auctions have illustrated cataloguing on our website.
+As part of our efforts to reduce unnecessary print we no longer have a printed catalogue for every auction.
 If the auction appeals to you, we welcome you to come and view the sale at our premises or on location for offsite auctions.
 Viewing times will be published on our website and in the catalogue ahead of time.

 Each lot has an estimated guide price that gives an indication of the anticipated sale result.
 The hammer price may be higher or lower than the estimate, depending on demand.
 Some items have a reserve price and cannot be sold below that figure.
 Please note, reserves are never higher than the bottom estimate.
 For further guidance on lot value and interest, simply contact the relevant department specialist.

 Due to the nature and age of the material we sell, it’s commonplace to request a condition report from our team ahead of sale day, which will detail any condition issues in more depth.
 All condition reports are available on our website and can be viewed as long as you have registered with us.

 To participate in an auction, you will need to register to bid by creating an account on our website; we recommend doing this in advance of the auction date to ensure processing time.
 Registering can also be completed over the phone or in person.